Firoozabadi/Visually-impaired/README.md

 Done:

-imageprocessing.py:
+im_processing.py:

     1) makes images blured, gray scale
     2) makes similar the images with different qualities using "erosion" and "dilation"
     3) crop the images to the edge of the text for the close images
-    4) Modification of the cropping for the far images
+    4) Modification of the cropping for the far images (Canceled) 5)LSQ and im_processing as functions

 Lsqversion.py: